What is capital gains tax?

 However, CGT does apply to:

-- Otherwise real estate (secondary residences or investment properties)
+- Other real estate (secondary residences or investment properties)

 - Shares, units and similar investments